-- 156. Routine maintenance.
+- 154. Routine maintenance.
 In the operations and maintenance (O&M) phase, the roads will operate with routine maintenance, which should not affect the environment.
 Routine repairs will be very small in scale, to be conducted manually by small teams of men with simple equipment (shovels, wheelbarrows, etc.) and works will be very short in duration thus will not cause significant physical impacts.
 Traffic may be interrupted temporarily but this work will be very small in scale, infrequent, and short in duration, so there will be no economic or other implications.
-The infrastructure will need to be repaired from time to time, but environmental impacts will be much less than those of the construction period as the work will be infrequent, affecting small areas only. - 157.
+The infrastructure will need to be repaired from time to time, but environmental impacts will be much less than those of the construction period as the work will be infrequent, affecting small areas only. - 155.
 To maintain the safety of workers and road-users, such work should be coordinated with the local police department so that adequate warning signs and traffic diversions can be set up when necessary.
-Debris needs to be collected and disposed of at a designated site such as the landfill. - 158.
+Debris needs to be collected and disposed of at a designated site such as a landfill.
+Community participation will be encouraged in ensuring drainage canals are clog-free through information and behavior change campaigns and incentives, if possible - 156.
 Air pollution and noise.
 Improved roads may result in elevated noise levels and air emissions from increased vehicular traffic over time.
 However, the extent of air pollution will depend upon i) the rate of vehicular emission and ii) the prevailing meteorological conditions.
-Air quality is likely to improve in the initial years after commissioning because of saving fuel in the vehicular traffic riding on smooth and improved roads with much less interruption. - 159.
+Air quality is likely to improve in the initial years after commissioning because of saving fuel in the vehicular traffic riding on smooth and improved roads with much less interruption. - 157.
 Community safety.
 Improved roads may give way to faster vehicle speeds which could endanger people and households along the road alignments.
-Damage to roads may also cause accidents for motorists. - 160.
-To mitigate these impacts, the PIU will be required to:
+Damage to roads may also cause accidents for motorists.

-- (i) Conduct regular inspection of the roads to check for damages, and undertake rehabilitation measures for any damages found; - (ii) Inspect and maintain the integrity of road barriers, especially at critical curves or locations that are prone to vehicular accidents; - (iii) Inspect and maintain speed limiters such as humps installed on road sections near residential areas, schools, and religious establishments. - (iv) Inspect and maintain all road signages, including appropriate warning signages at silent zones, and ensure that these are reflectorized and visible even during night time; and - (v) Ensure pedestrian crossings are maintained.
+- 158. To mitigate these impacts, the PIU will be required to: - (i) Conduct regular inspection of the roads to check for damages, and undertake rehabilitation measures for any damages found: - (ii) Inspect and maintain the integrity of road barriers, especially at critical curves or locations that are prone to vehicular accidents; - (iii) Inspect and maintain speed limiters such as humps installed on road sections near residential areas, schools, and religious establishments. - (iv) Inspect and maintain all road signages, including appropriate warning signages at silent zones, and ensure that these are reflectorized and visible even during night time; and - (v) Ensure pedestrian crossings are maintained.